Skilled Miami Lawyers Manage Issues Related to Trusts in Divorce

 Knowledgeable attorneys work to ensure your property rights

-At Rafool, LLC, in Miami, our divorce attorneys have handled many high-net-worth divorces.
+At Rafool, PLLC, in Miami, our divorce attorneys have handled many high-net-worth divorces.
 Many individuals and couples set up trusts as part of their estate plans.
 But what happens to those trusts if the couple divorces?
 Does Florida law treat a trust as a marital asset or as separate property?
 If the purpose of the trust was to shield assets from creditors, can the trust also shield a party from support obligations?
 The answers to these questions depend on many factors, including when the trust was created, by whom and for what reason.
 We are well-acquainted with estate planning strategies and their effect on equitable distribution and alimony decisions.
 We take meticulous care to ensure that your rights are protected when a trust is at issue during or after your divorce.

 How Florida treats different kinds of trusts in a divorce